cnp3/ebook/protocols/tcp.rst

 .. index:: TCP RST

 A server could, of course, refuse to open a TCP connection upon reception of a `SYN` segment.
 This refusal may be due to various reasons.
 There may be no server process that is listening on the destination port of the `SYN` segment.
 The server could always refuse connection establishments from this particular client (e.g. due to security reasons) or the server may not have enough resources to accept a new TCP connection at that time.
-In this case, the server would reply with a TCP segment having its `RST` flag set and containing the `sequence number` of the received `SYN` segment as its `acknowledgment number`.
+In this case, the server would reply with a TCP segment having its `RST` flag set and containing the `sequence number` of the received `SYN` segment incremented by one as its `acknowledgment number`.
 This is illustrated in the figure below.
 We discuss the other usages of the TCP `RST` flag later (see :ref:`TCPRelease`).

 .. figure:: /protocols/figures/tcp-estab-rej.png
    :align: center